Skip to content

 You can use the built-in analytics tools for each social network to sort and find your top posts for the key metric you’ve chosen.
 Not sure how?
 We have complete guides to using all of them:

 But hold up: That could take forever.
-Instead, make life easier and use Hootsuite Analytics.
-You can find the top posts for all your social accounts in one place with just a few clicks.
+Instead, make life easier by using Hootsuite Analytics.
+With just a few clicks, you can find the top posts for all your social accounts in one place.
+You can even schedule regular custom reports sent straight to your email.

 4. Evaluate each channel’s performance